zruv/ESP32-Emulation-with-ESP-IDF/README.md

     *   **Challenge**: The build failed due to a duplicate `app_main` function definition.
 Both `temperature_sensor.c` and `app_main.c` (originally `blink_example_main.c`) had this function.
     *   **Fix**: The `main/CMakeLists.txt` file was modified to only include one of the main files at a time, allowing the user to switch between the two applications.

-## 4. Demonstration Screenshots

-(Please include screenshots of both applications running in QEMU)

-### a.
-Temperature Sensor Simulation

-(Screenshot of the temperature sensor output)

-### b.
-Blink and DHT Sensor Application

-(Screenshot of the blink and DHT sensor output)

 ## 5. Reflection

 This setup provides a powerful environment for developing and testing ESP32 applications without the need for physical hardware.
 By using QEMU, we can automate the testing of student code submissions on a platform like Yaksh.